enthought/traits/docs/source/traits_user_manual/defining.rst

 ::::::

 .. note::
-    :class:`~.Either` may eventually be deprecated, and should not be used in new code.
+   The :class:`~.Either` trait type may eventually be deprecated, and should not be used in new code.
 Use the more well-behaved :class:`~.Union` trait type instead.

 Another predefined trait that merits special explanation is Either.
 The Either trait is intended for attributes that may take a value of more than